day8/re-com/README.md

 If you are similar, or if you work on Intranet apps where you can mandate a modern browser, re-com could be ideal for you, right now.

 On the other hand, if you target the retail web, you will have to make your own determination, based on [availability of support for Flexbox](http://caniuse.com/#feat=flexbox).
-The entire layout side of this library plus a few of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which doesn't work on some older browser versions, specifically IE 9, 10, and 11 (even Edge is not quite perfect yet).
+The entire layout side of this library plus a few of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which doesn't work on some older browser versions, specifically IE 9, 10, and 11.
+Edge works pretty well, these days.

 Even when it comes to modern browsers, there will be teething issues.
 Based on 5 minutes of testing once a month, re-com appears to work reasonably on IE11 and Safari.